-- Specific business.
+- Specific businesses.
 This is helpful if you’re looking to market to employees at a specific business or consumers of a specific business that may access its public WiFi network.

 - Specific industries.
-Criteria targeting trade shows and conference attendees is a powerful way to target professionals in a specific sector.
+Criteria targeting trade shows and conference attendees is a powerful way to market to professionals in a specific sector.

 - Consumer demographics.
 For example, age and gender can be great targeting criteria for some products.

 - Noted interests.
-This includes targeting the IP addresses of those with interests related to your product, such as an outdoor recreation company targeting IP addresses of individuals with known interest in national parks.
+This includes targeting the consumers of those with interests related to your product, such as an outdoor recreation company targeting individuals with a known interest in national parks.

 These very general criteria are a great place to start.
 You’ll likely want to narrow down these parameters even further, or even layer a few criteria to paint a picture of your perfect consumer.
 For example, a campaign targeting older college-aged students could narrow by geographic location as well as household type (ex: homes rented by college students located close to campus).

-While IP targeting is lauded for its specificity, there’s always the chance your campaign can have too much of a good thing.
+While IP targeting and geofencing are lauded for their specificity, there’s always the chance your campaign can have too much of a good thing.

 While we encourage narrowing down your criteria, it’s also important to avoid over-specifying to the point of exclusion.
 If your target criteria are too specific, you’ll cast a small net.
 Even if highly successful, you’ll likely have a lower conversion than you could with a wider-targeted campaign.